 In commercial farming crops are grown and animals are reared for sale in market.
 The area cultivated and the amount of capital used is large.
 Most of the work is done by machines.
-Commercial farming includes commercial grain farming, mixed farming and plantation agriculture (Fig 4.5).
+Commercial farming includes commercial grain farming, mixed farming and plantation agriculture (Fig 3.5).

 In commercial grain farming crops are grown for commercial purpose.
 Wheat and maize are common commercially grown grains.
 Major areas where commercial grain farming is pracised are temperate grasslands of North America, Europe and Asia.
+These areas are sparsely populated

+Europe and Asia.
 These areas are sparsely populated with large farms spreading over hundreds of hectares.
 Severe winters restrict the growing season and only a single crop can be grown.